Jamaican Steam Fish with Okra Recipe

 - Sprinkle the 'steam fish mix' evenly over all the fish.

-- Add a ¼ - ½ cup of water to the pot, cover, and let the fish steam for 5 minutes.
+- Add a ¼ - ½ cup of water to the pot, cover it and let the fish steam for 5 minutes.

 - Stay close to the pot during the cooking process and keep the heat between medium and medium-low.